Anti-Hindu sentiment: Bangladesh

 On 28 February 2013, the International Crimes Tribunal sentenced Delwar Hossain Sayeedi, the Vice President of the Jamaat-e-Islami to death for the war crimes committed during the 1971 Bangladesh Liberation War.
-Following the sentence, activists of Jamaat-e-Islami and its student wing Islami Chhatra Shibir attacked the Hindus in different parts of the country.
-Hindu properties were looted, Hindu houses were burnt into ashes and Hindu temples were desecrated and set on fire.
+Following the sentence, Jamaat-e-Islami activists attacked Hindu communities across the country.
+Hindu properties were looted and burned down, and temples were desecrated and set on fire.
 While the government has held the Jamaat-e-Islami responsible for the attacks on the minorities, the Jamaat-e-Islami leadership has denied any involvement.
 The minority leaders have protested the attacks and appealed for justice.
 The Supreme Court of Bangladesh has directed the law enforcement to start suo motu investigation into the attacks.
 US Ambassador to Bangladesh express concern about attack of Jamaat on Bengali Hindu community.
-The violence included the looting of Hindu properties and businesses, the burning of Hindu homes, rape of Hindu women and desecration and destruction of Hindu temples.
+The violence included the looting of Hindu properties and businesses, the burning of Hindu homes, and desecration and destruction of Hindu temples.
 According to community leaders, more than 50 Hindu temples and 1,500 Hindu homes were destroyed in 20 districts.
 On 5 May 2014, A mob of almost 3,000 attacked Hindu households and a temple in eastern Bangladesh after two youths from the community allegedly insulted the Islamic prophet, Muhammad on Facebook.

-In 17 March 2021, a Muslim mob vandalised around 90 Hindu households and several temples at Shalla Upazilla in Sunamganj district.
-Media reports that the mob was Hefazat-e-Islam Bangladesh supporters and led by Jubo league (the youth branch of ruling political party Bangladesh Awami League) leader Shahidul Islam Shadhin.

 India

+In March–April 2024, a Christian church in Andhra Pradesh came to attention when a video showing that the church's footwalk tiles consisted of sacred Hindu symbols of Om and Swastika went viral on social media and sparked outrage.
+Following the backlash, the tiles containing those symbols were removed by the church.

+Between 11:30 pm and midnight on 26 August 2024, the idol of the goddess in Bhoolaxmi temple was destroyed by vandals.
+The temple is located in the Rakshapuram area of Hyderabad, and is 50 yds from the police station.
+Local politician, Samreddy Surender Reddy said that the temple had been attacked by vandals five times during the past five years.
+The police used CCTV to identify two suspects, who they arrested.
+A crowd gathered outside the temple to protest against the vandalism.
+The police said that there was no evidence that the vandalism was politically motivated.

+In September 2024, stones were pelted at Ganesha idol processions in many parts of India.
+The police were also attacked in many places but managed to seize the swords used to attack the devotees; petrol bombs were also used to set shops on fire.
+In another incident, the Ganesh idol was taken from the demonstrators by the police, who then secured it in an unoccupied police van, the snaps of which went viral online, as well as in newspapers; some claimed it was, "belittling" to do so.
+In September 2025, there were more incidents of stone-pelting of Ganesha idols during immersion and Chappanbhog ceremonies in different parts of India; in an incident in late August 2025, eggs were thrown instead of stones.